Spousal bypass trust

 What were the changes?

-From April 2015 your pension fund can provide an income to anyone you nominate - not just a financial dependant such as a spouse or child – and if you die before age 75 any lump sum or income payments they received will, in most cases, be tax free(as long as within the deceased’s lifetime allowance).
+From April 2015 your pension fund can provide an income to anyone you nominate - not just a financial dependant such as a spouse or child – and if you die before age 75 any lump sum or income payments they received will, in most cases, be tax free.

 If you die after age 75 the same beneficiary rules apply but the payments are no longer tax free as the beneficiaries will pay income tax on any benefits they receive.